msg43/Knowledge_Chipper/docs/INTERJECTION_STRIPPING.md

 ### In the GUI

 1. Open the Knowledge System GUI
-2. Go to the "YouTube Extraction" tab
+2. Go to the "Extraction" tab
 3. Check the "Strip interjections" checkbox in the Transcript Settings section
 4. Process your YouTube videos as usual